ythuangyt/friendship-mobility/index.md

 We investigate two types of the checkins' similarity between users in four categories of relationships.
 To calculate checkins' similarity we first estimate the probablity that a user is checking in each location, and call it the location probability vector.
 For each user, we estimate the vector by dividing the numbers of checkins in each location over their total checkins.

 For the first type of similarity, we calculate the cosine similarity between two users' location probability vector, and estimate the empirical distribution of the similarity in each categories.
-The commom location similariity is computed as the number of same locations among two users' commom location.
+The commom location similarity is computed as the size of the intersection of the two users' commom location.
 The commom location of each user is defined as the twenty locations that a user has the most checkins.

 <div class="row">
   <div class="col-sm"></div>